kashalo/vue-table-ak/README.md

 ```

  **title**
 ---
+You can define custom title of the table to be displayed as table Title

  - type: `string`
  - default `empty`

- The title proprty give the option display the table title.

   **Example:**
  ```javascript